jstamant/dead-simple-tabletop/README.md

 - In-game dice roller
 - Invite/add users to tables
 - Link sharing for tables - no sign-up required for players
+- changelog update online

 ### Future releases
 - Character sheet export to PDF
 - Payment and/or tipping
 - Sessions instead of per-request authentication?
+- Game access as guest
+- Permissions settings for guests and players
+- Sheet pages/tabs/sections
+- Online docs for usage of the platform
+- changelog update online

 ## Technologies